pressureless/paper_md/papers/Judder/judder.md

 P ∈ ℝ, ℝ, ℝ -> ℝ

 ```
-where<span class='def:α β'> $α$ and $β$ are nonlinearities employed in perceptual modeling; specifically, for luminance we employ $α$ the logarithm function and for frame rate β is the multiplicative inverse</span>, i.e., we model on frame duration.
+where $α$ and $β$ are nonlinearities employed in perceptual modeling; specifically, for luminance we employ <span class='def:α'> $α$ the logarithm function</span> and for frame rate <span class='def:β'> $β$ is the multiplicative inverse</span>, i.e., we model on frame duration.
 For details on the resulting function, please see Section A.3.
 ❤: error
 This is an excellent fit to the psychophysical data, with a mean absolute error of 0.24 (equivalent to 9.4%) between measured and predicted judder at the probed points.
 To present the reader with an error metric that relates to physical quantities, we also computed the mean error in the log-luminance domain (to avoid under representing errors in low-luminance conditions).
 Given $N$ as the number of measured conditions, <span class='def:O'>$O (i)$ being the observed means for each condition </span>and <span class='def:M'>$M (i)$ values predicted by our model</span>, we calculate <span class='def:E'>the error $E$ </span>as